SeanKilleen/seankilleen.github.io/_posts/2023-09-03-creating-and-modeling-sensible-happy-paths-for-dev-team-success.md

 Not sure if you've done that enough?
 Here's a barometer: if you've listened enough, some of these suggestions will seem like great ideas and others will fall to the back of your backlog because you'll have a feeling they might not apply.

+If you haven't worked to build trust and rapport with your team, do that first.

 With that said, let's look at some techniques that have accelerated the happy path on teams I've led.

 ## Modeling behavior around issues and "Code Flow"

-* Demonstrating traceability is important by creating issues and asking others to do
+* Demonstrating traceability is important.
+By creating issues and asking others to do so, you'll start to drive visibility of the work your teams are doing.
+* Whenever an "all hands on deck" style issue pops up, even if its pre-production, try to keep track of things that would have helped while you're going through it.
+Turn those things into follow up tasks
 * Talking about how important the visibility of work is.
 * TODO: link to blog posts on PR creation and review